naguigui/pokemon-graphql/front-end/README.md

-## Client Side (React Native)
+# Client Side

-Make sure you have Expo and the simulator/emulator installed!

-- npm i
-- npm start
+## Requirements

+Requires Xcode for iOS Simulator or any Android Emulator.

+## Commands

+Here are the commands to do common actions:

+- Installation: `npm install`
+- Running the application: `npm start`